business & Commercial services

 A “certificate of good standing” is a statement issued by the Secretary of State noting that a specific entity has the authority to transact business in the state.
-You can find out more information about the process of obtaining a certificate of good standing online.
+You can find out more information about the process of obtaining a certificate of good standing here.

 What is a “certificate of existence?”

-A “certificate of existence” is a statement issued by the Secretary of state noting basic corporate information and current tax status.
+A “certificate of existence” is a statement issued by the Secretary of State noting basic corporate information and current tax status.

 What is a “certified copy”?

 A “certified copy” is a true and perfect copy of a document that has been verified and so noted by the Secretary of State.